viktorklochkov/Pid/README.md

     cd ../macro
     root fit_botvina12.C

+Example of fit visualization (NB! should be trimmed according to the set of fit functions)

+    cd macro
+    root drawFits.C

 ### Getter
-Example how to use output file:
+Example of output file usage in the analysis:

     cd macro
-    root -l RunGetter.C
+    root RunGetter.C

 ### Doxygen documentation
     doxygen docs/Doxyfile